Gothic-UnZENity-Project/Gothic-UnZENity/README.md

 ## FAQ

+**Q: There are already a few recreations of Gothic in other game engines.
+What are Gothic-UnZENity's USPs?**
+A: In a nutshell:
+1. We provide a native VR experience for Gothic (Unity Engine and its great VR support helps us a lot)
+2. Game data is loaded 100% from local Gothic installation(s),
+3. Therefore we are compatible with Mods and Total Conversions (dependent on used features).
+4. We build our Gothic engine in a modularized way, which means
+5. In the future we might offer more capabilities like Flat and Multiplayer support (Nevertheless it’s way too early for this.
+Don’t quote us on it ;-) )

 **Q: Why do you use an external framework to parse Gothic assets?**
 A: ZenKit is a full Gothic asset parser.
 It is feature complete and works with Gothic1, Gothic2, and Gothic2 the Night of the Raven assets.
 Last but not least, it's already used by OpenGothic as another reimplementation of Gothic Classic.
 Why reinventing the wheel? ¯\_(ツ)_/¯